 The formations line UT 12 for about 4 miles, starting quite abruptly at the edge of the plateau (a long escarpment known as the Sunset Cliffs) then fading away as the road reaches the flat grasslands on top, and extend several miles north, including two other large valleys of Losee Canyon and Casto Canyon - all within land of the Dixie National Forest.
 There is another Red Canyon 50 miles south, near Kanab - this is a narrow slot canyon through deep red Navajo sandstone rocks.

-Hiking: The highway through Red Canyon runs alongside a usually dry wash, far side of which has a newly resurfaced cycle track.
+The highway through Red Canyon runs alongside a usually dry wash, south side of which is followed by a recently resurfaced cycle track.
 Besides cycling, the canyon is also good for hiking, and there are several short, easy trails, including:

-- Tunnel Trail - starting near one of two short tunnels along the road, this climbs 200 feet to a viewpoint over the valley and the surrounding wooded hills (see QTVR).
+Tunnel Trail - starting near one of two short tunnels along the road, this climbs 200 feet to a viewpoint over the valley and the surrounding wooded hills.

-- Photo Trail - a longer path across a short side valley and around slopes on the far side, passing various named formations.
+Birdseye Trail - this is a longer path across a short side valley and around slopes on the far side, passing various named formations.
 Rather better scenery is reached by climbing up from the official path, since the views are more wide ranging, and the formations seem more impressive when seen from above.